Herb Drury: Playing career

-Drury was Canadian, he was born in Midland, Ontario in 1895.
-He came to Pittsburgh, Pennsylvania in 1916 to play for the Pittsburgh Athletic Association hockey team (which later became the Pittsburgh Yellow Jackets of the United States Amateur Hockey Association) at the Duquesne Gardens.
-From 1918 to 1919 he was called to military service for World War I and did not resume his hockey career until 1920.
-That season, he represented the United States, as a naturalized citizen on the U.S. Olympic hockey team for the 1920 Summer Olympics.
+Drury was Canadian, he was born in Midland, Ontario, on March 2, 1896.
+He moved to Pittsburgh in 1916 to play for the Pittsburgh Athletic Association hockey team (which later became the Pittsburgh Yellow Jackets of the United States Amateur Hockey Association) at the Duquesne Gardens.
+From 1918 to 1919, he was called to military service for World War I, but was back to playing by the start of the 1919–20 season.
+That season, he represented the United States as a naturalized citizen on the U.S. Olympic hockey team for the 1920 Summer Olympics.
 The 1920 Olympic Games, in Antwerp, Belgium, was the debut of hockey to the Olympics, which was added to the existing summer sports.
 Although the U.S. lost to Canada's Winnipeg Falcons in the finals, Drury returned to the Pittsburgh Yellow Jackets as a silver medalist.

 In 1924, Drury once again saw Olympic action as a member of the U.S. Olympic team that played in the first Winter Games at Chamonix, France.
 As part of the opening ceremonies, Drury carried the U.S. flag for his adopted country.
 During the games, Drury recorded an astounding 22 goals along with 3 assists, for a total of 25 points in the tournament.
 After defeating team Sweden 20–0, the U.S. settled for the silver medal following a 6–1 defeat to Canada.
 Drury scored the lone American goal during the gold medal game.

-In October 1925 when Drury became the fifth former Yellow Jackets player sign with the National Hockey League's Pittsburgh Pirates.
+In October 1925, when Drury became the fifth former Yellow Jackets player sign with the National Hockey League's Pittsburgh Pirates.
 He played with the Pirates during all of the franchise's five seasons.
 In 1930, Drury relocated with the team to Philadelphia, where they were known as the Quakers.
 The Quakers franchise later suspended operations after the 1930–31 NHL season and later folded.